The Psychopath Inside (2013) is the autobiographical account of James Fallon, a neuroscientist who found out he had the brain wiring of a psychopath.

 However, overall, this is a smart guy with high critical thinking skills.
 And he’s mostly a neutral writer who writes based on facts.

-I got to Fallon after reading the work of Dutton, and my take on psychopathy has changed completely.
+I got to Fallon after reading the work of Dutton, and my take on psychopathy has shifted after Dutton and Fallon.

-I had read before Martha Stout, Kent Kiehl, and several books from Robert Hare.
+Before these two I had read a few papers and books from Martha Stout, Kent Kiehl, and (several from) Robert Hare.

 James Fallon adds another piece to the puzzle.

-Somewhat, he makes psychopathy more bout shades of grey.
+Somewhat, he makes psychopathy more about shades of grey.
 And a mixture of nature and nurturing, and not mostly nature as it was previously thought.

-Furthermore, Fallon is only one of the few authors to admit that some mild traits of psychopathy can be helpful for personal success, as well as being potentially beneficial for society.
+Furthermore, Fallon is only one of the first and few authors making the case that some mild traits of psychopathy can be helpful for personal success, as well as being potentially -potentially and in some cases!- beneficial for society.